Mad Men season 4: Plot

-Pete and Peggy seem to be going off on different cultural paths.
-Pete accepts fatherhood when Trudy gives birth to a baby girl.
-Peggy, meanwhile, makes friends with a group of beatniks, including Joyce, a lesbian photo editor at Life magazine and Abe, a liberal writer whom she starts to date.
-However, Peggy's relationship with Don becomes frayed after Don wins a prestigious award for a commercial whose success largely depended on Peggy.
-When Don causes Peggy to miss her own surprise birthday party (arranged by boyfriend Mark) in order to work on a presentation for Samsonite suitcases, the tension comes to a head.
-Nevertheless, the tension is defused when a drunk Duck (still longing for Peggy) shows up and punches Don after assuming the two are lovers.
-That night, Don and Peggy fall asleep on the couch in Don's office, and Don has a vision of a spectral Anna Draper carrying a suitcase.
-Anna's ghost simply smiles and walks out of the office.
-Don having received an urgent message from Stephanie the day prior, returns this call after waking up, who confirms that Anna Draper has indeed died.
-After hanging up the phone, Don turns to Peggy and breaks down in tears.
+Pete and Peggy continue down different cultural paths; Pete accepts fatherhood when Trudy gives birth to a baby girl, while Peggy makes friends with a group of beatniks, including Abe, a liberal writer whom she starts to date.
+Peggy's relationship with Don becomes frayed after Don wins a prestigious award for a commercial whose success largely depended on Peggy.
+The tension comes to a head when Don forces Peggy to stay late in the office, causing her to miss her own surprise birthday party.
+Nevertheless, the two reconcile and have an intimate discussion about their lives.
+That night, Don falls asleep in Peggy's lap and experiences a vision of Anna carrying a suitcase.
+Having received an urgent message from Stephanie the day prior, Don returns the call after waking up and discovers that Anna has died.
 Peggy comforts Don, and the two hold hands in an act of friendship.

-After Anna's death, Don cuts down on his drinking and is shown to be increasingly introspective; he begins to keep a journal and exercise regularly.
-He asks Faye Miller, a consultant at Sterling Cooper Draper Pryce, out on a formal date.
-The two become involved in a relationship.
+After Anna's death, Don cuts down on his drinking and becomes increasingly introspective.
+He asks Faye Miller, a consultant at Sterling Cooper Draper Pryce (SCDP), out on a formal date.
 Around the same time, Roger and Joan have sex after getting mugged in a poor neighborhood.
 Joan becomes pregnant and decides to pass the child off as Greg's rather than take Roger's money for an abortion.